 - You’ll change your perception of what is “a lot.”
 Suddenly, making $5000 per month seems just as absurd as earning $7 per hour at a fast food place does to you now.

 - You’ll start thinking bigger.
 You’ll begin ruling out business ideas that used to seem profitable, but now seem like more work than they’re worth.

-- You’ll instantly start seeing more opportunities: Once you bump your perception of what is possible up a notch, an entirely new range of opportunities becomes available that were “invisible” to you before.
+- You’ll instantly start seeing more opportunities: Once you bump up your perception of what is possible a notch, an entirely new range of opportunities becomes available that were “invisible” to you before.

 - You’ll rearrange your life to start working toward this goal.
 If you are serious about what you want, you may need to make some sacrifices.
 Naomi at IttyBiz talks about how she and her husband accomplished what they set out to do by rearranging their life, even though everyone else said that it was impossible.